 Historically, the ecoregion’s forests were of very varied structure, hosting a mosaic of woodland, open grasslands, scrub, heaths, and naturally formed regions of blanket bog.
 The area has reduced dramatically because of both human intervention and changes in climate.
 The majority has been converted to agriculture, moorland for grouse and deer hunting, and forest plantations of Sitka spruce and lodgepole pine.

 The remaining patches are the subject of management, restoration, and expansion.
-Natural expansion of upland birch woodland is occurring in areas where grazing pressure has been reduced due to cessation of sheep farming.
-Scottish capercaillie went extinct around 1785 and were reintroduced in 1837 using birds from Sweden.
-Despite research study and management their numbers remain low.
+The natural expansion of upland birch woodland is occurring in areas where grazing pressure has been reduced due to the cessation of sheep farming.
+Scottish capercaillie went extinct around 1785 and was reintroduced in 1837 using birds from Sweden.
+Despite research study and management, their numbers remain low.